Unosquare-CoE-JavaScript/mauricio-moreno/02-hardcore-functional-javascript/index.md

 // you can create your function or use ramda function
 // const compose = (def, fn) => x => def(fn(x))

+// You can create complex functions that are a chain of functions and its returned value
+// For example in this case the first function is passed it is executed and its value is passed to the
+//uper function
 const loudFirst = compose(toUpper, first);
+// after you can create another function that continues the flow described before and its returned value
-const shout = compose(concat('!'), loudFirst);
+// is passed to the function concat const shout = compose(concat('!'), loudFirst);

 console.log(shout('tears')); // => 'T!'